Operator learning with PCA-Net: upper and lower complexity bounds: Introduction

 The present work fills this gap by developing relevant approximation theory for PCA-Net.
-The main contributions of this paper are the following: \begin{itemize} \item \textbf{Universal approximation:} We prove a novel universal approximation theorem for PCA-Net, Theorem \ref{thm:universal}, under significantly relaxed conditions on the distribution of the data-generating measure and the underlying operator $\Psi^\dagger$ compared to previous work; the universality of PCA-Net is here shown under natural minimal conditions, which are in fact necessary for PCA to be well-defined on the input and output spaces. \item \textbf{Curse of dimensionality:} A rigorous result is proven which demonstrates that the curse of dimensionality cannot be overcome by PCA-Net in general (cp.
+The main contributions of this paper are the following: \begin{itemize} \item \textbf{Universal approximation:} We prove a novel universal approximation theorem for PCA-Net, Theorem \ref{thm:universal}, under significantly relaxed conditions on the distribution of the data-generating measure and the underlying operator $\Psi^\dagger$ compared to previous work; the universality of PCA-Net is here shown under natural minimal conditions, which are in fact necessary for PCA to be well-defined on the input and output spaces. \item \textbf{Curse of parametric complexity:} A rigorous result is proven which demonstrates that the curse of parametric complexity, an infinite-dimensional scaling limit of the conventional curse of dimensionality, cannot be overcome by PCA-Net in general (cp.
 Theorem \ref{thm:cod}); more precisely, this result shows that it is impossible to derive algebraic complexity bounds when considering general classes of operators, such as the class of all Lipschitz- or even $\cC^k$-continuous operators.
-Hence, we conclude that at this level of generality, the curse of dimensionality is unavoidable. \item \textbf{Overcoming the curse of dimensionality:} Given the negative result on the general curse of dimensionality, we argue that a central challenge in operator learning is to identify the relevant class of operators which \emph{do allow} for efficient approximation by a given operator learning framework.
+Hence, we conclude that at this level of generality, the curse is unavoidable. \item \textbf{Overcoming the curse of parametric complexity:} Given the negative result on the general curse, we argue that a central challenge in operator learning is to identify the relevant class of operators which \emph{do allow} for efficient approximation by a given operator learning framework.
 To gain further insight into the relevant mathematical structure that can be leveraged by PCA-Net, we restrict attention to two prototypical PDE operators of interest arising from the Darcy flow and Navier-Stokes equations.
-In both cases, we show that PCA-Net can overcome the general curse of dimensionality; algebraic error and complexity estimates are established in Theorems \ref{thm:darcy} and \ref{thm:ns}, demonstrating that these operators belong to a restricted class which is efficiently approximated by PCA-Net. \end{itemize}
+In both cases, we show that PCA-Net can overcome the general curse of parametric complexity; algebraic error and complexity estimates are established in Theorems \ref{thm:darcy} and \ref{thm:ns}, demonstrating that these operators belong to a restricted class which is efficiently approximated by PCA-Net. \end{itemize}